 I still wear these around New York City.
 My phone often slides around and is exposed in the corners of the pockets.
 I always have to make sure nothing falls out of the pockets.

-My DUER pants are the answer to the problems that my Argentina pants had.
+My DUER jeans are the answer to the problems that my Argentina pants had.
 DUER pants are incredibly durable and have nice deep pockets.
 They have a lot of different styles to choose from, and all styles offer features that are unique.

 The pair that I have lasted about three years of daily use.
 That’s something like 1000 wears!
 They have since worn out a bit, but that’s to be expected because I don’t think any material really lasts forever.